yihui/yihui.org/content/tinytex/faq.md

     tinytex::tlmgr_install(c('inconsolata', 'times', 'tex'))
     ```

     Another important thing to do is add R's texmf tree to TeX Live.
 This is not easy to explain, but I have provided a function `tinytex::r_texmf()` to do it.
-Just do it.
+Just do it (unless you installed TinyTeX via `tinytex::install_tinytex()`, which automatically does this).
 See the help page `?tinytex::r_texmf` if you are curious about the technical details.

     Although it is irrelevant to TinyTeX, you may also need to install [**texinfo**](https://www.gnu.org/software/texinfo/) (not a LaTeX package), since `R CMD check` may also require it.
 For macOS users, if you installed R from CRAN, **texinfo** is usually included, otherwise you can install it via Homebrew: `brew install texinfo`.